pivotal/docs-tap/getting-started.md

 ### <a id="install-ootb-test"></a>Install OOTB Testing

-This section introduces how to install the OOTB Testing supply chain, which includes the steps required to install Tekton and provides a sample Tekton pipeline that tests your sample application.
+This section introduces how to install the OOTB Testing supply chain and provides a sample Tekton pipeline that tests your sample application.
 The pipeline is configurable.
-Therefore, you can customize the steps to perform either additional testing or other tasks with the Tekton pipeline.
+Therefore, you can customize the steps to perform either additional testing or other tasks with Tekton Pipelines.

 To apply this install method, follow the following steps:

-1. Install Tekton (see [Install Tekton](install-components.md#install-tekton)) for instructions.

-2. With Tekton installed, you can activate the Out of the Box Supply Chain with Testing by updating our profile to use `testing` rather than `basic` as the selected supply chain for workloads in this cluster.
+1. You can activate the Out of the Box Supply Chain with Testing by updating our profile to use `testing` rather than `basic` as the selected supply chain for workloads in this cluster.
 Update `tap-values.yml` (the file used to customize the profile in `Tanzu package install tap
 --values-file=...`) with the following changes:

     ```